No-prior Bayes reIMagined: probabilistic approximations of inferential models: Background

-In words, a valid IM assigns possibility $\leq \alpha$ to true hypotheses at rate $\leq \alpha$ as a function of data $Z$.
+In words, a valid IM assigns possibility $\leq \alpha$ to true hypotheses at rate $\leq \alpha$ as a function of data $X$.
 This gives the IM its ``inferential weight''---\eqref{eq:valid.alt} implies that $\uPi_{x}(H)$ is not expected to be small when $H$ is true, so one is inclined to doubt the truthfulness of a hypothesis $H$ if $\uPi_{x}(H)$ is small, and the strength of this inclination is determined by the magnitude of $\uPi_{x}(H)$.
 This of course can be turned into a formal test procedure with frequentist error rate guarantees: by \eqref{eq:valid.alt}, the test ``reject $H$ if $\uPi_x(H) \leq \alpha$'' controls the Type~I error probability at level $\alpha$.
+Importantly, \eqref{eq:valid} implies more than fixed-$H$ error rate control, as the following {\em uniform-in-hypotheses} version of \eqref{eq:valid.alt} shows:

-Third, the above property ensures that the possibilistic IM is safe from false confidence \citep{balch.martin.ferson.2017, martin.nonadditive}, unlike other no-prior Bayes solutions.
-Further insights about IMs are presented in Appendix~\ref{A:logic} in the supplementary materials; see, also, \citet{imreview}.
+Third, these calibration properties ensure that the possibilistic IM is safe from false confidence \citep{balch.martin.ferson.2017, martin.nonadditive}, unlike other no-prior Bayes solutions.
+Further IM details are presented in Appendix~A in the supplement; see, also, \citet{imreview}.

-The IM output is a coherent imprecise probability and, consequently, there is an associated (non-empty) credal set, $\cred(\uPi_x)$ as in \eqref{eq:credal}.
+Since the IM output is a coherent imprecise probability, there is an associated (non-empty) credal set, $\cred(\uPi_x)$ as in \eqref{eq:credal}.
 The members of $\cred(\uPi_x)$, which I'll denote by $\prior_x$, need not correspond to Bayesian posterior distributions under any prior.
 Fortunately, an interpretation can be given to the members of $\cred(\uPi_x)$, and this is key to my developments in Section~\ref{S:inner}.